Turkey Fryer Oil FAQs

-While individual opinions vary, the general consensus is that you can reuse peanut oil.
-Be sure to allow the oil to cool completely before removing it from the pot, and put it back into its original container(s) for storage.
-You should cover the oil during storage, and keep it in a cool, dark area.
-If you won't be using it within a month or so, experts recommend storing it in your refrigerator or freezer.
+Yes, if you follow safety standards, you can reuse peanut oil.
+Allow the peanut oil to cool completely before removing it from the pot, then put it back into its original container(s) for storage.
+You should cover the oil during storage and keep it in a cool, dark area.
+If you won't be using it within a month, experts recommend storing peanut oil in your refrigerator or freezer.

 How Many Times Can You Reuse Peanut Oil?